NodyHub/blog/content/posts/2020-07-container-breakouts.md

 ### Privileged Container
 If you start a container with Docker and you add the flag `--privileged` that means to the process in the container can act as root user on the host.
 The containerization would have the advantage of self-containing software shipment, but no real security boundaries to the kernel.

-There are plenty ways to escape from a privileged container.
-Let’s have a start.
+There are multiple ways to escape from a privileged container.
+Let us have a start.

 #### Capabilities